Fancy Role-Playing In The World Of Deu...

-This group is all about sharing great pics of beautiful models.
+This group is all about sharing great pics of beautiful models and other cool hobby stuff.

-Why not show of your latest colour scheme and lets all get inspired.
+Why not show of your latest tip, trick or colour scheme and lets all get inspired.

 Helloo, I was wondering if anyone could help me.
 I recently bought some resin samples (from Grendel Scotia, tank models) and have been doing some research on painting such materials.
 From what I understand, it is NOT advisable to prime (which I take to be undercoat… I am unsure what the difference is) it with a standard acrylic spray paint primer, but rather a “car primer”, Forgeworld itself state this (i.e, don’t use the GW undercoats).
 I was wondering if anyone had any detailed knowledge about this?
 Apparently normal primers are risky because the solvents aren’t strong enough to stick to the resin, which can be troublesome down the line.